bchandrika-tm/Airflo_Repo/README.md

 Enabling Git sync when configuring the Airflow instance in Data Factory simplifies the process of importing files into the

-Airflow instance whenever there is a change to that DAG
+Airflow instance whenever there is a change to DAG files.

 The DAG is scheduled to run daily automatically.

+The DAG can be paused or have its schedule_interval set to 'None' if the intention is not to run daily.